minseok127/HAP/README.md

 				concat('''', filter, '''', ':'', valtype));
 END LOOP;
 ```
-Now the metadata is ready, indicating where in the hidden attribute the encoded values should go.
+Now we know where the encoded values should go within the hidden attribute.
 We also need to know the values of the attributes being encoded and their data types.
 The above queries handle this task.
 These queries are executed by hap_encode().

 ```
 __hap_encode_to_hidden_attribute